Key scholarship details

 Eligibility

-- meet the entry requirements for the full-time Doctor of Philosophy - Arts (DR-PHILART) in the field of Italian Studies;
+- meet the entry requirements for the full-time Doctor of Philosophy - Arts (DR-PHILART) in the field of Italian Studies, with a focus in pre-modern Italian Studies;

 - be enrolling in a full-time Doctor of Philosophy - Arts in the field of Italian Studies for the following year; and,